mariusz-pazur/domoticz_skill/README.rst

 In English :

-examples device names:
+Examples of Domoticz device names:

--  Living room light
--  Outside temperature
+-  outside temperature
+-  outside light
--  Front door lock
+-  front door lock
+-  mantle
+-  reading
+-  one
+-  two
+-  bedroom
+-  kitchen light one
+-  kitchen light two

+Examples Domoticz scene or group names:

+-  movie
+-  romantic
+-  living room
+-  everything
+-  bed time

+Domoticz scenes: contain a mix devices that can be "on" OR "off".
+Scenes have a single button to set the scene.
+Domoticz groups: contain devices that toggle on/off together as a group.
+Groups have two buttons: on and off.

 example phrases:

--  Hey Mycroft turn on the living room light
+-  Hey Mycroft turn on the living room lights
+-  Hey Mycroft turn on bedroom light
+-  Hey Mycroft turn on movie lighting
 -  Hey Mycroft what is the outside temperature?
 -  Hey Mycroft lock the front door
--  Hey Mycroft dim the dining room dimmer 50%
+-  Hey Mycroft dim the dining room lights by 50%
+-  Hey Mycroft set dining room light to 75%
+-  Hey Mycroft set the mantle light to red

+NOTES:
+-  dimmer values have only 20 steps to choose from counting by 5.  e.g. 5% 10% 15%...
+Use "set" to jump. "dim" or "brighten" to increase/decrease from current level.
+-  color names are in english only.
+There are 170 colors to choose from and their names can be found in colors.cfg or vocab/en-us/ColorKeyword.voc

 In French (not yet tested) :